bugsnag/bugsnag-js/examples/js/nextjs-new/README.md

 # Next.js

-This is an example project showing how to use the universal `@bugsnag/js` notifier to track server, browser, and vercel serverless errors on a Next.js project.
+This is an example project showing how to use the `@bugsnag/js` notifier to track server, browser, and Vercel serverless errors on a Next.js project.

 This example covers various different scenarios where errors can occur in a next.js project.
 Currently not all scenarios are captured by Bugsnag.

 Note: Exceptions in development mode take a different path than in production.
-These tests should be run on a production build deployed to vercel.
+These tests should be run on a production build deployed to Vercel.

 ## Configuration

 - Create a `.env.local` file and add your project's API key `NEXT_PUBLIC_BUGSNAG_API_KEY=abc123`
 - Create a production build with `npm run build`.
 This will also upload source maps
 - Run with `npm start`.
 Use the various pages to trigger different error scenarios
-- Deploy to vercel to verify differences between the types of errors that are captured locally
+- Deploy to Vercel to verify differences between the types of errors that are captured locally

 ## Test Cases